MarkWieczorek/mapmanager/_posts/2016-04-22-release-notes.md

-## 20150731 Sent first version of Map Manager to Richard and Yong
+### 20150731 Sent first version of Map Manager to Richard and Yong

-- This is a COMPLETE rewrite of original bSPine program
+- This is a COMPLETE rewrite of original bSpine program that was used in Zhang et al, 2015.
 - Did not hear back